Partron1/portfolio/README.md

 Real-time data streaming pipeline for environmental monitoring that ingests IoT sensor data from multiple sources (PM2.5, PM10, CO, NO₂, O₃, temperature, humidity) to visualize and analyze city-level air quality in Accra.

-**Source:** IoT sensors in cities stream air quality data (timestamp, location, PM2.5, PM10, CO, NO2, O3, temperature and humidity levels every few seconds)
+**Source:** IoT sensors in cities stream air quality data (timestamp, location, PM2.5, PM10, CO, NO2, O3, temperature and humidity) levels every few seconds.
-In this project I used Pub/sub to BigQuery
-The Pub/sub template is a streaming pipeline that can read JSON-formatted messages from a Pub/Sub topic and write them to a BigQuery table
+In this project, I used **Pub/sub to BigQuery**.
+The Pub/sub template is a streaming pipeline that can read JSON-formatted messages from a **Pub/Sub topic** and write them to a **BigQuery table**

 **Pipeline:**
 - Pub/sub (Raw messages)